Ray structures on Teichm\"uller Space: Definitions and background stretch maps and Teichm uller maps

+For simplicity, we denote the (equivalence class of the) marked Riemann/hyperbolic surface $(X,f)$ by $X$.
+Whenever we say a map from $X=(X,f)$ to $X'=(X',f')$, we mean it is a map homotopic to $f'\circ f^{-1}$, the change of marking.
+(An alternative perspective on equivalence is acquired by pulling $X$ back to $S$ by the homeomorphism $f$: then any equivalent pair $(X,f)$ and $(X',f')$ may be compared via the map $f^{-1} \circ f'$, which is homotopic to the identity map on $S$.
+We will often compare structures on $S$ via maps of $S$ that are homotopic to the identity.)

-\subsection{Quadratic differentials, Measured foliations and measured laminations}
+\subsection{Quadratic differentials, measured foliations and measured laminations}

-Given a Riemann surface $X$, a holomorphic quadratic differential $\Phi$ is a holomorphic section of $K_X^2$.
+Given a closed Riemann surface $X$ of genus $g$, a holomorphic quadratic differential $\Phi$ is a holomorphic section of $K_X^2$, where $K_X$ is the holomorphic cotangent bundle over $X$ and $K_X^2$ is a tensor product of $K_X$.
 The space of holomorphic quadratic differentials on $X$, denoted by {$H^0(X, K_X^2)$}, is a vector space of real dimension $6g-6$.

-Every holomorphic quadratic differential $\Phi$ defines two measured foliations, the \textit{horizontal foliation} $\mathrm{Hor}(\Phi)$ by the imaginary part of $\sqrt{\Phi}$ and the \textit{vertical foliation} $\mathrm{Vert}(\Phi)$ by the real part of $\sqrt{\Phi}$.
+Every holomorphic quadratic differential $\Phi$ defines two measured foliations, the \textit{horizontal foliation} $\mathrm{Hor}(\Phi)$ by the imaginary part of $\sqrt{\Phi}$, and the \textit{vertical foliation} $\mathrm{Vert}(\Phi)$ by the real part of $\sqrt{\Phi}$.
 Conversely, every measured foliation on $X$ is realized as the horizontal/vertical foliation of a unique holomorphic quadratic differential on $X$ (\cite{HM1979,Wolf1996}).
-The space of measured foliations on $S$, denoted by $\MF(S)$, is homeomorphic to $\R^{6g-6}$ (\cite{FLP}).
+The space of measured foliations on $S$, denoted by $\MF(S)$, is homeomorphic to $\R^{6g-6}$ (see for instance \cite[Corollary 7.8]{FLP}).

 The hyperbolic counterpart of foliations are geodesic laminations.
-A \textit{geodesic lamination} on a hyperbolic surface $X$ is a closed subset consisting of simple geodesics, called \textit{leaves}.
-Typical examples are simple closed geodesics. {A geodesic lamination $\lambda$ is said be \textit{maximal} if the complementary regions on $X$ are ideal triangles.} Consider the space of geodesic laminations on $S$ equipped with the Hausdorff topology of the space of closed subsets of $X$.
+A \textit{geodesic lamination} on a hyperbolic surface $X$ is a closed subset which is a disjoint union of complete simple geodesics, called \textit{leaves}.
+Typical examples are simple closed geodesics.
+A geodesic lamination $\lambda$ is said be \textit{maximal} if the complementary regions on $X$ are ideal triangles.
+Consider the space of geodesic laminations on $S$ equipped with the Hausdorff topology of the space of closed subsets on $X$.
 This is a compact metric space with the Hausdorff distance.
-Since any two different hyperbolic metrics induce a canonical correspondence between geodesics, the space of geodesic laminations, denoted by $\GL(S)$, depends only on the topology of $S$.
+Since there is a canonical correspondence between the geodesics of any two marked hyperbolic metrics on a closed surface $S$, the space of geodesic laminations, denoted by $\GL(S)$, depends only on the topology of $S$.
 A collection of disjoint simple closed geodesics is called a \textit{multicurve}.
-A geodesic lamination is called \textit{chain-recurrent} if it can be approximated multicurves in $\GL(S)$.
+A geodesic lamination is called \textit{chain-recurrent} if it can be approximated by multicurves in $\GL(S)$ in the Hausdorff metric on $\GL(S)$.